Psoralea lucens

-Otholobium lucens is a shrub of up to 60 cm high that is assigned to the pea family.
+Psoralea lucens is a shrub of up to 60 cm high that is assigned to the pea family.
 It has alternately set clover-like leaves crowding on the new growth, while older parts have lost their leaves.
 The white, pea-like flowers occur with 3 or 6 together in the leaf axils.
 This rare species is an endemic of the Swartberg mountains in the Western Cape province of South Africa.
 It flowers between July and February.

 Taxonomy

 A specimen of this shrub were first collected in 1907.
 In 2017, Charles Stirton and A. Muthama Muasya considered it sufficiently different from other Otholobium species, in particular O. polystictum, to distinguish and name it O. lucens.
 No synonyms are known.
 The name of the genus Otholobium is a combination of the Greek words ὠθέω (ōthéō) meaning to push and λοβός (lobos) meaning pod, which Stirton selected because its fruit seems to be pushed out of the calyx.
 The species epithet lūcēns is a Latin word meaning "shining".
+In 2022 Stirton determined that Otholobium is a synonym of Psoralea and renamed the species P. lucens.